FredrikAndre/testSupermarket/README.md

 Use JQuery from their webpage, and also JQueryUI.
 We used bootstrap as layout.
 Link in from their webpage.

 - scss/ - Use SCSS for styling and responsivness.
 Subfolders for different pages and helpers like mixins.
 - css/ - Do not use, write all styles in SCSS folders.
 This is only for link in html folders.
 - html/ - All other pages than index goes here.
 - images/ - all images here, subfolders too
 - js/ - All javascript files in here, inluding subpages to main.
 - jqueryUI - To use JQueryUI.
 - node_modules - To use GULP to minify scss.
+This is in .gitignore, as to not send to github.
 - jsconfig.json - To get VS code help with JQuery.

 **Website structure**